-Since the early 1990s, countries across the globe have accelerated concluding bilateral and regional investment treaties at a dizzying pace.
-IISD monitors bilateral and regional investment negotiations and is actively engaged in addressing the sustainable development implications of the disputes that arise from this web of 3000 investment treaties.
+Since the early 1990s, countries across the globe have concluded investment treaties at a dizzying pace.
+In recent years the number of newly concluded bilateral investment treaties has been decreasing, but the share of free trade agreements with investment protection provisions has continued to grow, with several high-profile negotiations currently ongoing.
+IISD monitors the negotiation and conclusion of treaties as well as the revision of country's model agreements.
+It provides analyses of processes and content along the way and is actively engaged in addressing the sustainable development implications of the investor–state arbitrations that arise from this web of over 3,000 investment treaties.

-The international investment framework consists today of a web of roughly 3000 investment treaties, including bilateral investment treaties between two states, regional agreements, and investment protection provisions in their free trade agreements .
+The international investment framework consists today of a web of roughly 3,000 investment treaties, including bilateral investment treaties between two states, regional agreements, and investment protection provisions in free trade agreements between two or more countries.
 A key driver of these instruments has historically been the desire of developed, capital-exporting states to ensure that their nationals are financially and legally protected when investing in developing, capital-importing states.
 Consequently, the majority of investment treaties are between developed countries and developing countries or economies in transition, though this is slowly changing.

 These treaties are not mere friendly diplomatic instruments, as some countries had first expected, but are actual treaties setting out hard legal obligations for the state hosting the investment and enforceable rights for the foreign investor.

 The majority of the investment protection treaties still include potentially broad and vague standards, providing little legal certainty and allowing tribunals to interpret the standard in ways that significantly limit the governments’ regulatory powers.

 IISD monitors the negotiation of investment treaties and the disputes initiated thereunder.
 As part of its capacity building activities